hihihioli/twidilers/readme.md

 # Bugs
 * It flashes "No File Selected" when trying to change display name
+* It should flash "No content" when trynig to post without content (not letting you do it), with an "Are you sure?" prompt when posting without a title (titles are potional)

 # New feature wishlist
 ## Profile page